interruptlabs/jadx-collaboration/README.md

 ## Limitations

-- Both pull and push operations reload files, which could be an issue for large projects.
-This could probably be solved by selectively sending events, but that would be far more complex that the current solution.
 - Currently only renames are shared.
 It would probably be possible to add comment sharing in the future.

 ## Advanced Setup